What is the Community Curator program?

 Our film collection includes almost every genre, subject and film style.
 Most of our 16mm film collection originated in libraries, universities and museums, and therefore includes a large number of educational films, animated shorts, experimental and avant garde films as well as travel films.
 Also included are television programs, popular feature-length films and locally produced works.
 Most films in our collection were made between 1930-1990.

-Our video collection includes many videos made in Western New York by artists, filmmakers, community groups and activists between the years 1970-2000.
-Access to these tapes is currently very limited.
+Our video collection includes many videos made by artists, filmmakers, community groups and activists between the years 1970-2000.
+You can see some examples of these videos on our Vimeo page

 How long are the programs?